FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 **Describe if the dialogue seemed different than what you imagined when it was acted out, and how. **

 ### Wizarding with the Pi (optional)
 In the [demo directory](./demo), you will find an example Wizard of Oz project.
 In that project, you can see how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
 You may use this demo code as a template.
-You can control what system says from the controller as well.
+By running the `app.py` script, you can see how audio and sensor data (Adafruit MPU-6050 6-DoF Accel and Gyro Sensor) is streamed from the Pi to a wizard controller that runs in the browser `http://<YouPiIPAddress>:5000`.
+You can control what the system says from the controller as well!

 **Describe if the dialogue seemed different than what you imagined, or when acted out, when it was wizarded, and how. **